How to Replace Trailer Brake Pads By Yourself?

 2. What is the cost of trailer brake pads?

-When it comes to the price of trailer brake pads, there is no one-size-fits-all answer.
-The cost will vary depending on the make and model of your trailer, as well as the type of brake pads you need.
+Regarding the price of trailer brake pads, there is no one-size-fits-all answer.
+The cost will vary depending on the make and model of your trailer and the type of brake pads you need.
 However, you can expect to pay anywhere from $30 to $150 for a set of four brake pads.

 CONCLUSION